Part Two: Elements of ESD Program Design

 Prepare a short corporate policy statement on ESD control.
 Have top management co-sign it with the ESD coordinator.
 Periodically, reaffirm the policy statement and management’s commitment to it.

-5. Define a Training Plan
+5. Define an ESD Training Plan

 Train and retrain your personnel in ESD and your company’s ESD control program and procedures.
 Proper training for line personnel is especially important.
 They are often the ones who have to live with the procedures on a day-to-day basis.
 A sustained commitment and mindset among all the employees that ESD prevention is a valuable, on-going effort by everyone is one of the primary goals of training.